-Unmanned Aircraft System (UAS)/ Remotely Piloted Aircraft System (RPAS) commonly known as drones/ UAV are unmanned aerial vehicle without a human pilot aboard.
+Unmanned Aircraft Systems (UAS)/ Remotely Piloted Aircraft Systems (RPAS) commonly known as drones/UAVs are unmanned aerial vehicles without a human pilot aboard.

 The potential of drones is starting to be realized and it is making a big impact.
 They can take on complex tasks and reduce costs minimizing intervention of humans.
 The drone industry is growing rapidly, and people are finding new areas where drones can be used effectively.